 As a working mum, I fully understand the quick option of adding a couple or more packaged items into my child’s lunch box.
 Time and tiredness may be your issue, or perhaps you are fed up of the constant fighting with your children, about lunches that continually get returned home in the afternoons.

 So why do kids return food in their lunch boxes and why are they fearful of showing the teacher their lunch?

-Allow me (as a Dietitian and a mum) give you a run down on some simple ideas that will keep the teachers from confiscating food and help your kids enjoy their lunch.
+Allow me (as a Dietitian and a mum) give you a rundown on some simple back to school nutrition ideas that will keep the teachers from confiscating food and help your kids enjoy their lunch.

 I know this is cliché but please make sure your kids have a solid breakfast before they leave the house in the morning.
 If they don’t eat, their appetite can be suppressed until they come home in the afternoon and eat you out of house and home… creating terrible habits of eating high sugar, high fat processed meals and then missing dinner because they are so full.

 Pick a cooked breakfast option – bread and protein or a high fibre cereal with milk and fruit.

 2. Understanding that the teachers are on your side.

 Often the school will send you a copy of their lunch box policy and supply you with ideas on suitable snack and lunch options.
 Most, of course, are non-specific and do not health the 99% of the population where both parents/guardians work, or perhaps other factors influence time for meal prep.